anasderkaoui/AutoRCX/Additional reports/8th report.md

 ```

-Remains to make a cpp/python file for when the servo and dc motors are atteched directly to the jetson nano card!
-Maybe will eliminate interference/offset.
+Remains to make a cpp/python file for when **the servo and dc motors are attached directly to the jetson nano card!** After testing, this transition will absolutly eliminate interference/offset between command and response that is now present.
+USB is a very bad connection type to use in ROBOTICS!